blipintime/biocompany/README.md

-# Chemical Compounds Web Application
+# URL Shortener Web Application

-A modern web application built with React 19, React Router 7, Vite, and Express that displays chemical compounds.
+A modern web application built with React 19, React Router 7, Vite, and Express that shortens URLs.

 ## Features